lancelote/lancelote.github.io/posts/2017/08/13/linters/index.rst

 Not so fast my my sweet dynamic child.

-Ok, so I hope you kind of have a broad overview of possibilities.
-I'm not in any way a good expert in this topic and it's huge so you should read ``mypy`` and ``typing`` docs at least if you're interesting.
+Ok, so I hope you have a broad overview of possibilities now.
+I'm not in any way an expert in this topic and it's huge so you should read ``mypy`` and ``typing`` docs at least if you're interesting.
 I run ``mypy`` over source code in the continues integration just to check everything outside of PyCharm.
 You may hate this type-stuff idea in Python all together so feel free to dump it right now but it worth trying I believe.

 PyCharm Integration
 ===================

-We'll use `External Tools`_ feature to integrate all four linters with PyCharm to some extend.
+We'll use `External Tools`_ feature to integrate all four linters with PyCharm to some extent.
 Open **Settings | Tools | External Tools** in PyCharm and click a ``+`` button to add first external tool in out project.

 .. thumbnail:: /images/2017/08/13/linters/external.png
     :align: center